 Let’s Start with How to login to Google Analytics (skip this if you already know)

-5. If you see the screen shot below then your account hasn’t been set up.
+4. If you see the screen shot like the one below then your account hasn’t been set up.
 Click “Sign Up”, complete the fields, accept the T&Cs and you’ll see the Tracking Code.
 Then follow the Solution under Issue No.1 below.

-6.If your account is set up, go to the Home navigation link and you’ll see something like this:
+5.If your account is set up, go to the Home navigation link at the top on the left and you’ll see something like this:

-Ok so now let’s jump into the mistakes that still happen way too often
+Ok so now let’s jump into some of the common issues.

 Issue #1 : Google Analytics Account is Set Up but the Tracking Isn’t Working